n-crespo/NASA-2023/pages/Wiki.md

 - LEMMA: thing you need to prove
 - above the turnstile : ALL IS TRUE (AND) (antecedent)
 - below the turnstile : one is true ALWAYS (OR) (consequent)
-## Writing things in PVS and dL
 ### Variables and Constants
-- Constants can be defined as PVS variables like so, and must be referenced with a `cnst( )` around them
-  - `x: VAR real`
+- Constants can be defined as PVS variables like so, and must be referenced with a `cnst( )` around them `x: VAR real`
 - Variables are defined as natural numbers with UNIQUE arbitrary values that correspond to their index, and must be referenced with a `val( )` around them
-  - `x: nat = 0`
+`x: nat = 0`
----
+## Writing things in PVS and dL
 - [`IMPORTING dL@top`](https://github.com/n-crespo/NASA-2023/blob/master/pages/IMPORTING.md)
 - [`DIFF()`](https://github.com/n-crespo/NASA-2023/blob/master/pages/DIFF.md):
 - [`LEMMA`](https://github.com/n-crespo/NASA-2023/blob/master/pages/lemma.md)